Plots predicted vs observed data, grouped by "group".

 A ggplot2 plot object representing predicted vs observed values,

-including aesthetics for the x and y axes.
+including aesthetics for the x and y axes, or NULL if the data contains

 See also